-Campuses are complex communities within themselves with unique vulnerabilities, and many have only just started to add emergency preparedness into their educational goals.
+Campuses are complex communities with unique weaknesses, and many have only just started to add emergency preparedness to their educational goals.

 Colleges and universities are part of the critical infrastructure of our country.
 Many schools have started taking steps to check site security and gather equipment.
 But training in campus security and emergency response for staff and students has gotten less attention.